jacks-somewhere/Equipment/Networking/WireGuard Behind a Double NAT.md

 - No account required

-- Only requires a host – peer connection to work
+- Only requires a host-to-peer connection to work

 - Quick (depending on network)